On the origin of the weak equivalence principle in a theory of emergent quantum mechanics: Concentration of measure

 with $C$ a constant of order $1$. \end{ejemplo} \begin{ejemplo} The second example of concentration that we consider here refers to $1$-Lipschitz real functions on $\mathbb{R}^N$ (compare with \cite{Talagrand}, pg.
 8).
 In this case, the concentration inequality is of the form

 where we have adapted the example from \cite{Talagrand} to a Gaussian measure $\mu_P$ with median $M_f$.
-In the application of this concentration to Hamilton-Randers models, $\rho_P$ is a measure of the minimal standard contribution to the distance $\rho$ per unit of degree of freedom of the Hamilton-Randers system. $\frac{\rho}{\rho_P}$ must be independent of the function $f$. $\sigma_f$ is associated to the most precise physical resolution of any measurement of the quantum observable associated to the $1$-Lipschitz function $f:\mathbb{R}^N\to \mathbb{R}$. \end{ejemplo} For $1$-Lipschitz functions on a measure metric space ${\bf T}$ of dimension $N$ there are analogous {\it exponential bounds} as for examples \ref{Example concentration 1} and \ref{Example concentration 2}.
-In general, the phenomenon of concentration is a consequence of the Lipschitz regularity condition of the function $f:{\bf T}\to \mathbb{R}$ and the higher dimensionality of the space ${\bf T}$.
-For $dim({\bf T})$ large, the concentration of measure implies that the values of $1$-Lipschitz functions are very picked around a certain constant value.
+In the application of this concentration to Hamilton-Randers models, $\rho_P$ is a measure of the minimal standard contribution to the distance $\rho$ per unit of degree of freedom of the Hamilton-Randers system. $\frac{\rho}{\rho_P}$ must be independent of the function $f$. $\sigma_f$ is associated to the most precise physical resolution of any measurement of the quantum observable associated to the $1$-Lipschitz function $f:\mathbb{R}^N\to \mathbb{R}$. \end{ejemplo}

+\begin{comentario} The condition of large dimension is not enough to have the effect of concentration of measure, even for large dimensional spaces, as the inequality \eqref{concentration2} of the above Example \ref{Example concentration 2} shows (see also the equivalent inequality in (2.9) in \cite{Talagrand}). \end{comentario}